proyecto-chaucha/docs/src/en/docs/aportes/principiante/mining.md

-﻿# How to mine Chauchas
+# How to mine Chauchas
 [Contributed by Goro2030](https://github.com/Goro2030

-Two things are needed in order to mine cryptocurrency -- first, a valid *address* to storage your earnings and also a specific mining software to meet your Hardware requirements.
+Two things are needed in order to mine cryptocurrency .
+First, a valid *address* to storage your earnings and second  a specific mining software to meet your Hardware requirements.

 *IMPORTANT: MANY ANTIVIRUSES DETECT THESE APPLICATIONS AS VIRUSES, WHICH THEY'RE NOT!
 YOU NEED TO MAKE AN EXCEPTION IN YOUR ANTIVIRUS SO IT DOES NOT GET DELETED OR BLOCKED.*